-In a more classic version, the form is sent by button.
-In this case, you need to use the submit event of the form itself.
+In a more classic version, we send the form with a button.
+In this case, you need to use the submit

 const form = document.querySelector(/* form selector */);